brongulus/brongulus.github.io/content/notes/elements-of-computing-systems.md

 {{< figure src="/ox-hugo/ecs-09.png" link="/ox-hugo/ecs-09.png" >}}

 To illustrate the ALU logic, if one wishes to compute `x-1 for x=27`, then control bits would be `001110`.
-These six directives are to be performed in order: first, we either set the x and y inputs to 0, or not; next, we either negate the resulting values, or not; next, we compute either + or &amp; on the preprocessed values; and finally, we either negate the resulting value, or not.
+These six directives are to be performed in order: first, we either set the x and y inputs to 0, or not; next, we either negate the resulting values, or not; then we compute either `+` or `&` on the preprocessed values; and finally, we either negate the resulting value, or not.
 The first two `00` show that we neither zero nor negate x, then `11` shows that we zero y and then negate it, leading to 16-bit value `1111111111111111` which is -1 in two's complement.
 The next control bit `1` dictates addition operation and the last `0` bit shows that output shouldn't be negated hence we get the desired function `x-1`.

 ## Memory {#memory}